 If a student has indicated to a faculty member that he or she has a disability, counselors in the DRES department can verify that the student has a disability, but DRES will not discuss the diagnosis without permission.

 Counselors may also share information about the accommodations approved for the student.
 Faculty members may obtain more detailed information if the student has signed a waiver allowing counselors to discuss functional limitations that accompany the disability and the specifics of his or her diagnosis.

 Am I responsible for finding a note taker?

-A student has informed me that she needs a note taker for my course.
+A student has informed me that they need a note taker for my course.
 Am I responsible for finding a note taker?

-Students registered with DRES who receive shared notes as an accommodation are responsible for filling out the necessary paperwork to receive a note taker.
-Note takers for DRES must be students registered in the same course.
+Students registered with DRES who receive shared notes as an accommodation are responsible for managing the online notetaker application process.
+Notetakers for DRES must be students registered in the same course.

 Who is eligible for exam accommodations, and who determines the accommodations students receive?